AntoniosBarotsis/controller-trigger-recorder/README.md

 [./assets/acc.mp4](https://github.com/AntoniosBarotsis/controller-trigger-recorder/assets/50240570/1305a434-bbd1-43fb-b4f2-34cab67a008a)

+> Video is actually a bit outdated, the window is now fully transparent and the top bezel is
+> invisible but I'm too lazy to re-record it

 Creates a transparent chart at the bottom of the screen that shows your controller bumper inputs over time (as shown in the video).